 Remote (Ezproxy) access:

-This link leads to an alphabetical listing of the Allison Library eBooks and Journal titles (online, print or microform formats).
-The list includes Open Access Journals.
+This link provides an alphabetical listing of the Allison Library eBooks and journal titles (online, print, and microform), including some Open Access journals

 EBSCO - journals & eBooks (citations, abstracts, and some full text)

 ProQuest Religion Database (citations, abstracts and some full text)

 Over 220 journals covering religious issues and perspectives including: religious news and information, commentary on topics of general interest from the perspective of a particular religion, details on doctrines and philosophies, reports on religious history and archeology, and formal theological studies.
 Primarily represents Christianity, Islam, Judaism and Buddhism.